-The possessed child was being held down while the priest quickly talked, reading passages from the Holy Bible.
-Its proud Mum, Tera, and Dad, Kevin, watched on, bored by this familiar routine.
-Suddenly Billy began to talk in tongues – he hadn’t been receiving speech therapy for nothing.
+A possessed child was being held down on a table while the priest quickly talked, reading passages from the Holy Bible.
+Billy’s proud Mum, Tera, and Dad, Kevin, watched on, bored by this familiar routine.
+Suddenly their son began to talk in tongues – he hadn’t been receiving speech therapy for nothing.

 Inevitably the house phone began to ring soon after.
-Mum and Dad looked at each other, silently wishing the other would go and pick it up.
-If it wasn’t PPI or loft insulation the line would just go dead, yet another missed call.
+Kevin and Tera looked at each other, silently wishing the other would go and pick it up.
+If it wasn’t PPI or loft insulation they’d hear heavy breathing or the line would just go dead, yet another missed call.

-While all this happened an upstairs window opened of its own accord.
-Hearing the familiar sound Kevin made a mental note to dig out the Velux guarantee – what was on the notepad made no sense at all, just a series of zigzags.
+While all that happened an upstairs window opened of its own accord.
+Hearing the familiar sound Kevin made a note to dig out the Velux guarantee – what was on the notepad made no sense at all; just a series of zigzags and assymetrical shapes.

 Billy eventually calmed down and the Priest ceased his babbling, leaving with his two holy inept assistants, but not before wringing another pricey fee from the hapless parents.
 “The devil is in him again,” he said.
 Just think, £200 each time, and Rev. Donnelly, if he was a Reverend, was the cheapest exorciser in town.
 “Until next time!”

 Kevin suddenly said – suddenly – that he was seeing things again.
-Having found his displaced glasses he and Tera thought it best that Billy get on with his homework; it was maths night.
+Having found his displaced glasses he and Tera thought it best that Billy get on with his homework in his room; it was maths night.
 Kevin and Tera left him to it, hearing this as the door shut, “If the Devil is six, then that must make me…”

-Kevin and Tera took a break from the Ouija, enjoying the silence until a banging noise could he heard above them, leading to a knowing raise of the eyebrows before they said in unison, “The Poltergeist!” and laughed.
-It was the best automated vacuum cleaner they’d ever bought and the first, still under warranty.
+Kevin and Tera took a break from the Ouija, enjoying the silence until a banging noise could he heard above them, leading to a knowing raise of the eyebrows, before they said in unison, “The Poltergeist!”, and laughed.
+It was the best automated vacuum cleaner they’d ever bought, still under warranty.